 Requirement for Continued Clearance

 HALO has been working towards the goal of completing clearance of all remaining minefields in Mozambique.

 The end is within sight.
-On completion, Mozambique will require a far smaller, mobile capacity to address any residual mines and unexploded ordnance that are not yet known but that may be discovered over the course of time.
+On completion, Mozambique will require a far smaller, mobile capacity to address any residual mines that are not yet known but that may be discovered over the course of time.
 Beyond the minefields, HALO will offer assistance where required in dealing with remaining known ammunition contamination.